 Employers now must pay the actual living expenses of injured seamen.
 The rate paid out for the right of cure to an injured seaman should be precisely what the medical expenses cost, not any less.

 If you belong to a union, your contract may include a provision for the rate of maintenance that applies to all members, regardless of your actual living expenses.
 However, the law regarding union maintenance rates is interpreted differently in different parts of the country.

 A personal injury lawyer experienced in maritime law can help you figure out if your union membership affects or determines your maintenance rate.

 The Difference Between Maintenance and Cure and the Jones Act

-If you are injured and can prove that your employer’s negligence contributed to the incident, you have the right to sue for more compensation under the Jones Act.
-In addition to costs for living and for medical care, the Jones Act allows you to request damages for lost wages and pain and suffering.
+If you are injured and can prove that your employer’s negligence contributed to the incident, you can sue for more compensation under the Jones Act.
+In addition to costs of living and medical care, the Jones Act allows you to request damages for lost wages and pain and suffering.

 Qualifying for Maintenance and Cure

 To qualify for these rights, you must meet the requirements that define a seaman.
 These are the same as those required by the Jones Act.
 According to both laws, a seaman: